signalogic/SigSRF_SDK/mediaTest_readme.md

 To achieve consistent real-time performance and highest audio quality, other applications and periodic Linux logging and other housekeeping operations should be limited to a bare minimum or even disabled during sensitive real-time operations.
 If you see mediaMin onscreen or event log warning messages indicating packet/media thread pre-emption (as shown below), and the section of non-zero thread operation shown in the message seems to move around (i.e. not consistently the same section), then other applications or Linux housekeeping may be pre-empting packet/media threads and negatively impacting real-time performance.

 It's important to note that mediaMin, pktlib, and streamlib all have automatic packet and audio repair facilities that activate when latencies, packet loss, rate mismatches, or other stream impairments are encountered.
 Auto-repairs will "see" packet/media thread pre-emption as either delayed packets or lost audio frames, and will attempt to compensate.
 For example, streamlib will repair up to 250 msec of missing audio in a stream (known as "frame loss compensation", or FLC).
-Repairs notwithstanding, frequent and sustained thread pre-emption will at some point have unrecoverable impacts on audio quality.
+Repairs notwithstanding, frequent and sustained thread pre-emption will at some point have noticeable impacts on audio quality.

 #### Stream Group Output Wav Path